baofinance/bao-landing/README.md

 # bao-finance-web

-Contains the source code for the Bao.Finance homepage.
+Contains the source code for the Bao Finance homepage.

 ## Development